FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-11-05-mcasector.md

 3. Click on the `MCA_Selector_Setup.exe` file to download.

 {: .warning }

-> Windows flags this 3rd-party program as 'untrusted' because it isn't signed by a trusted dev, please proceed with care.
+> Windows may flag this third-party program as 'untrusted' because it isn't digitally signed by a verified developer.
+Please proceed with caution.
-> You can dismiss the popup by pressing "read more" and "install anyway".
+> To continue, click "More info" and then select "Run anyway."

 4. Run and complete the installer.